 From what we analyzed in the previous blog, a dichotomy emerges in branding between developing new brands and revaluing old ones.

 Today, companies tend to reinvent themselves and look for new ways to get customers and improve their sales.
-Many opt for rebranding but seen from the second position explained in the previous blog: the radical change of brand.
+Many opt for rebranding, but seen from the second position explained in the previous blog, the radical change of brand is.
 That is important to remember since rebranding is much more than that.
 It does not necessarily mean changing one brand for another.

 Getting rid of an established brand with history and years of continuous investment and superficially replacing it with a new brand contradicts everything discussed since we started this blog.
 Despite this, rebranding has become a popular strategy for companies.